Sargueil-CiTCoM/ipasuite-docs/docs/_sources/configuration.md.txt

 Since Reverse transcription occur from 3' to 5' `rt_begin_pos > rt_end_pos`

-You must fill in every condition column declared in `rnasique config`.
+You must fill in every condition column declared in `ipasuite config`.

-(A missing value one of the mandatory or condition column will lead to a error when launching `rnasique run`)
+(A missing value one of the mandatory or condition column will lead to a error when launching `ipasuite run`)

 4. Fill in file information